xthexder/wide-github/README.md

 This plugin changes all GitHub repository pages to be full width and dynamically sized.
 Gists are supported as of version 1.1.0.

-This repository always contains the latest version, the Chrome Store may not have been updated as recently.
+This repository always contains the latest version, the Chrome and Firefox extension updates may be delayed by submission reviews.

 Installing
 ----------